-(b) All persons not in being at the time judgment is entered who have any interest in the property, or any part thereof, as entitled to the reversion, remainder, or the inheritance of such property, or any part thereof, after the determination of a particular estate therein and who by any contingency may be entitled to a beneficial interest in the property provided the judge shall make appropriate provision for the protection of such interests.
+(b) All persons not in being or not ascertainable at the time judgment is entered who have any remainder interest in the property, or any part thereof, after the determination of a particular estate therein and who by any contingency may be entitled to a beneficial interest in the property provided the judge shall make appropriate provision for the protection of such interests.

-(c) All persons who were not joined as parties in the action and who have or claim any unrecorded interest in the property at the time the lis pendens was filed.
+(c) All persons who were not joined as parties in the action and who have or claim any interest in the property which was not of record at the time the lis pendens was filed.